mozilla/pkipolicy/rootstore/policy.md

     An audit showing conformance with the EVCP policy is REQUIRED if a CA is [capable of issuing EV certificates][Capable-of-EV].

-*   For the email trust bit, a CA and all intermediate CAs technically capable of issuing email certificates MUST have one of the following audits, with at least one of the noted policies:
+*   For the email trust bit, a CA and all intermediate CAs technically capable of issuing email certificates MUST have the following audits, with at least one of the noted policies:

     * [ETSI EN 319 411-1][ETSI-319-411-1] (LCP, NCP, or NCP+); *or*
     * [ETSI EN 319 411-2][ETSI-319-411-2] (QCP-l, QCP-l-qscd, QCP-n, or
       QCP-n-qscd);
-      and, for audit periods beginning after September 1, 2023,
+      and, for audit periods beginning on or after September 1, 2023,
     * [ETSI TS 119 411-6][ETSI-119-411-6].